amielsy/Practical-Machine-Learning-Course-Project/pmlCourseProject.md

 Datasets can be found here: ["http://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv"] ["http://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv"]

-Alternatively, datasets can be found from my Github:
+Alternatively, datasets can be found from my Github: https://github.com/amielsy/Practical-Machine-Learning-Course-Project

 All the variables of training and testing are the same except that testing does not have the classe variable and training does not have the problem_id variable.
-Our goal for this project is to make a predict class in the training file.
+Our goal for this project is to predict classe in the training file.

 ##Data Processing